elaijavelasco/CS121-student-management-system/README.md

 Final Project in CS 121- Advanced Computer Programming

 ## :memo: Description
 **Student Management System** is a console application coded in Python programming language.
-This system used ```CSV file``` as database for storing records.
+This system used ```csv``` as database for storing records.
 It ables to display the records in table structured format.
 The project uses ```CRUD functionality``` that enable the users to manipulate student information stored in the database.
 This project is a user-friendly application created to store and monitor student records conveniently.

 ## :clipboard: Features
 Student Management System provides the following features:

-### Main App Menu UI
+#### Main App Menu UI
 + Admin Mode
 + Student Mode

-### Admin Mode
+#### Admin Mode
 + Admin Login
 + Admin Menu
-  1. Add Student Record
+  * Add Student Record
-  2. View Student Records
+  * View Student Records
-  3. Search Student Records
+  * Search Student Records
-  4. Update Student Records
+  * Update Student Records
-  5. Delete Student Records
+  * Delete Student Records

-### Student Mode
+#### Student Mode
 + Student Menu
-  1. View Records
+  * View Records
-  2. Search Records
+  * Search Records

 ## :computer: Installation
 1. Click [Student Management System](https://github.com/elaijavelasco/CS121-student-management-system.git) to be directed to the project's repository.